-· Internships and Work Study
+Internships and Work Study

-Every semester several internships and work-study positions are available in the Community Cultural Center.
-Past participants have assisted with gallery setup and management, database development, fundraising, student and patron surveys, marketing, technical production, and other projects.
-Student employees also benefit from informal seminars with the Director of the Cultural Center.
+Every semester, several internships and work-study positions are available in the Milburn Stone Memorial Theatre.
+Past participants have assisted with gallery setup and management, database development, fundraising, student and patron surveys, marketing, and technical production.
+Student employees also benefit from informal seminars with the director.
 Call 410-287-1023 for details regarding internships.
-For information about the work-study program call the Financial Aid Office at 410-287-1003.
+For information about the workstudy program, call the Financial Aid Office at 410-287-1003.